JordanCWard/SQL/README.md

 180. Ollivander's Inventory

-Harry Potter and his friends are at Ollivander's with Ron, finally replacing Charlie's old broken wand.

-Hermione decides the best way to choose is by determining the minimum number of gold galleons needed to buy each non-evil wand of high power and age.
-Write a query to print the id, age, coins_needed, and power of the wands that Ron's interested in, sorted in order of descending power.
-If more than one wand has same power, sort the result in order of descending age.

 ``` sql
 -- Retrieve details of the most cost-efficient non-evil wands,
 -- ensuring that for each (age, power) combination, only the wand(s)